4 blockbuster trades that would shake up entire 2025 NFL offseason

 In particular, the Chargers have to feel like their window to overtake Kansas City is officially open.
 Jim Harbaugh took the San Francisco 49ers to the Super Bowl in year two, and you know he's eyeing a similar outcome this year in LA.
 To help him get there, the Chargers need to get more explosive offensively.
 They need more juice from their wide receiver room than Ladd McConkey alone can provide.

-But who knows, maybe there's a world where LA swings bigger than Deebo Samuel.
+But who knows?
+Maybe there's a world where LA swings bigger than Deebo Samuel.
 Maybe Tyreek Hill backtracks yet again and indicates to the Dolphins that he wants out of Miami.
 Wouldn't he be the perfect guy to pair with the big right arm of Justin Herbert?
-And wouldn't Hill theoretically love to play a part in knocking Kansas City off their perch as the best team in the AFC West?
+Wouldn't Hill theoretically love to play a part in knocking Kansas City off their perch as the best team in the AFC West?